wafna/s-expr/README.md

 * Built-in support for the *List*, *Set*, *Pair*, and *Map* collection types.
 * Built-in support for the *Int*, *Long*, *Short*, *Double*, *Float*, *Char*, *String*, *Byte*, and *Boolean* atomic types
 * Custom mappers.

+For serializing primitives, the *Mapper* uses the JVM native literal representations.
+This avoids endian impedance mismatches.